cysouw/diathesis/text/c11_infinitive.md

 ### --- [ Ø > SBJ > ADJ ] --- *Passivkausativ* {.unnumbered}

-### [ –NA | NpA ] *lassen + Infinitiv* Passive causative {#sec:infinitive-lassen-passive-causative}
+### [ –NA | NpA ] *lassen+Infinitiv* Passive causative {#sec:infinitive-lassen-passive-causative}

-The *lassen + Infinitiv* causative diathesis (see the next [@sec:infinitive-lassen-causative]) can be used with almost all German verbs.
+The *lassen+Infinitiv* causative diathesis (see the next [@sec:infinitive-lassen-causative]) can be used with almost all German verbs.
 With some verbs this diathesis results in a construction with two accusatives [@next a].
 However, such double accusatives as produced by this diathesis can be resolved by optionally changing the new accusative to a *von* prepositional phrase [@next b], or even dropping it altogether [@next c], resulting in an embedded anticausative reading with unknown agent [cf. @enzinger2012: 26].
-Note that this is only possible with the causative reading and not with the permissive reading of the *lassen + Infinitiv* diathesis [@next c].
+Note that this is only possible with the causative reading and not with the permissive reading of the *lassen+Infinitiv* diathesis [@next c].

 ::: ex
 a.
 Der Mitarbeiter wäscht die Teller. \